 Putting a Quick Stop to Dental Pain

 No one ever plans on having to deal with a dental emergency.
-Sadly, broken enamel, persistent toothaches, and other urgent dental problems are more common than many people realize.
+Sadly, tooth broken enamel, persistent toothaches, and other urgent dental problems are more common than many people realize.
 It’s always good to have a dentist you can trust to see you as soon as possible if you ever have a dental emergency.
-Keep our practice’s number close at hand so that you can contact us and schedule an appointment with Dr. Altenbach as soon as you realize you need urgent dental care.
+Keep our dental practice’s number close at hand so that you can contact us and schedule an appointment with our emergency dentist in Jacksonville as soon as you realize you need urgent dental care.

 Why Choose Altenbach Dentistry for Emergency Dentistry?